-Legal translation is difficult.
+Legal document translation is difficult.
 Everyone who has ever translated anything can agree with this statement.
 This is especially true with dealing with translations of financial documents, foreign laws, political texts and historical document translations.
 In cases when the admissibility of foreign language document translations to English can become an issue in the U.S. litigation, translators of legal papers, political and financial documents need to have extensive experience, wide background knowledge, exceptional language skills and the ability to deal with ambiguity in legal documents.
 There’s also added pressure when you know that your work needs to be flawless and that your certified legal translation needs to be accepted by the court.
 Otherwise, there will be big consequences that can change lives.

 Notorious Mistranslations in History